yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 ## Problem Statement, User Stories and Acceptance Criteria (max 6 pages)
 Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
 Provide a clear description of the feature or features you are proposing.
-For example, if you are proposing a "secure chat" feature, explain what you mean by "secure".
+It must include an analysis of the stakeholders, the value tensions, and the values of the proposed features.
+You must identify at least 4 stakeholders and 5 values for all the features you propose.
+For example, if you are proposing a feature to post anonymously then you must clearly describe the rationale for choosing this feature, who would be the stakeholders affected by such a feature and discuss the value tensions this feature resolves.
+You should use the VSD analysis process to inform your analysis.

-Given the problem statement, develop 3-6 user stories that show how a user would interact with the features.
-User stories are requirements specified in the following format
-"As a < type of user >, I want < some goal > so that < some reason >."
+Given the problem statement, develop 6-8 user stories.
+User stories are requirements specified in the following format  "As a < stakeholder >, I want < some goal > so that < some reason >."
 My conditions of satisfaction are < list of common cases and special cases that must work >.

-Your user stories should cover the key behavior or qualities that your features will provide.
+The user stories must capture all stakeholders and values described in the problem statement.

 Each user story should include conditions of satisfaction.
 Please make sure that your conditions of satisfaction cover all the common cases and can be turned into testable behaviors.

 Each user story and condition of satisfaction must have a priority (Essential, Desirable, or Extension).
 The set of Essential items will constitute the "Minimum Viable Product".

-Some of the suggested projects above are primarily about some non-functional quality of the code base and have little or no user impact.
-For these, you may want to write stories of the form "As a project owner, I want ...".
-You still need to offer a reason why a project owner might want the proposed goal to be accomplished.
+Some of the suggested projects above are primarily about some non-functional quality of the code base.
+However, even non-functional requirements have stakeholders and resolve value tensions.
+Your user stories should clearly identify the stakeholders and values even for such requirements.
+For e.g., "As a frontend developer integrating with our REST APIs, I want machine-readable API specifications (like OpenAPI/Swagger) that are automatically validated against the actual implementation, so that I can trust the documentation is accurate and generate reliable client code without wasting time on integration bugs caused by outdated specs".

-Your project plan must include atleast 3 essetial user stories.
+Your project plan must include at least 4 essential user stories.
 Your problem statement and description of user stories and conditions of satisfaction should be between 4-6 pages.

 The user stories must be numbered (1,2,3) and each the conditions of satisfaction must likewise be numbered (1.1, 1.2, 1.3) and laid out in a table for easy reference.